-Muhammad: Legacy of a Prophet tells the story of a man who changed the world 1,400 years ago and now lives in the United States through the lives of the millions of Americans who regard him as God's prophet.
+Muhammad: Legacy of a Prophet tells the story of a man who changed the world 1,400 years ago and now lives in the United States through the lives of the millions of Americans who practice Islam and regard him as God's prophet.
 2 hours.

-With some of the world's greatest scholars providing historical context and critical perspective, Muhammad: Legacy of a Prophet is history in the present tense.
+With some of the world's greatest scholars providing historical context and critical perspective on Islam, Muhammad: Legacy of a Prophet is history in the present tense.
 It tells of intrigue and faith, bitter persecution and the birth of a holy book, brutal war and brilliant diplomacy in a desert environment where tribal allegiance was often the only protection.

 We've created our own site devoted to Muhammad: Legacy of a Prophet, www.muhammadfilm.tv.
 In addition, two educational websites are based upon this film: PBS's Muhammad: Legacy of a Prophet site and The Islam Project site.

 The extensive credits of Executive Producers Alex Kronemer and Michael Wolfe span over 10 years of film making and include: Enemy of the Reich; Islamic Art: Mirror of the Invisible World; Inside Islam: What a Billion Muslims Really Think; Allah Made Me Funny; On a Wing and A Prayer: An American Muslim Learns to Fly; Talking Through Walls; Prince Among Slaves; Cities of Light: The Rise and Fall of Islamic Spain; and Muhammad: Legacy of a Prophet.